JNRowe/jnrowe.github.io/articles/rcs.rst

 So now we have seen the changes made to the file, and are happy with them, we check in our new revision.  |RCS| asks for a log entry, this will make our changelog output later.
-You can cancel the check in using the normal ``C-c`` (control C) method.
+You can cancel the check in using the normal :kbd:`C-c` (control C) method.

 ::